Smooth convex extensions of convex functions: Introduction and main results

-Therefore, at least in a first approach to the problem, it seems reasonable to assume that $C$ is convex and compact, which we will do in the rest of this paper\footnote{ Nonetheless, in the special case $m=1$, even for not necessarily convex $C$, we have found in \cite{AM} two global geometrical conditions which, along with $(W^1)$, are necessary and sufficient for the existence of convex functions $F\in C^{1}(\R^n)$ such that $F=f$ on $C$.}, and ask ourselves if our extension problem can always be solved in this relatively simple case.
+Therefore, at least in a first approach to the problem, it seems reasonable to assume that $C$ is convex and compact, which we will do in the rest of this paper\footnote{Nonetheless, in the special case $m=1$, even for not necessarily convex and compact $C$, we have found in \cite{AM, AM2} global geometrical conditions which, along with $(W^1)$, are necessary and sufficient for the existence of convex functions $F\in C^{1}(\R^n)$ such that $F=f$ on $C$.}, and ask ourselves if our extension problem can always be solved in this relatively simple case.
 Extension problems related to the one we are dealing with have been considered by M. Ghomi \cite{GhomiPAMS2002} and by M. Yan \cite{MinYan}.
 A consequence of their results is that, under the assumptions that $m\geq 2$ and that $f$ has a strictly positive Hessian on the boundary $\partial C$, there always exists an $F\in C^{m}(\R^n)$ such that $F$ is convex and $F=f$ on $C$.
 See also \cite{GhomiJDG2001, GhomiBLMS2004, BucicovschiLebl} for related problems.

 Of course, strict positiveness of the Hessian is a very strong condition which is far from being necessary, and it would be desirable to get rid of this requirement altogether, if possible.
 However, some other assumptions must be made in its place, at least when $m\geq 3$, as already in one dimension there are examples of $C^{3}$ convex functions $g$ defined on compact intervals $I$ which cannot be extended to $C^3(J)$ convex functions for any open interval $J$ containing $I$.
 Such an example is $g(x)=x^{2}-x^{3}$ defined for $x\in I:=[0, \frac{1}{3}]$.
 This example obviously generalizes to arbitrary dimension $n$ by considering for instance

 In particular these examples show that the condition $D^{2}f\geq 0$ on $C$ is not sufficient to ensure the existence of a convex function $F\in C^{m}(\R^n)$ such that $F=f$ on $C$ for any $m\geq 3$.
 Therefore, we should look for conditions on the derivatives of $f$ on $C$ (beyond $D^{2}f\geq 0$ on $C$) that are necessary and sufficient to guarantee that $f$ has a $C^m$ convex extension $F$ to all of $\R^n$.